andres-erbsen/dename-writeup/dename.md

 requests to modify the same name in different ways, it is crucial to ensure that all servers choose to apply them in the same order because applying one of them may make the other invalid.
-We use a standard protocol commit-and-combine protocol <!-- TODO: cite one us of this! -->
+We use a standard commit-and-combine protocol <!-- TODO: cite one us of this! -->
 to establish shared randomness between servers and use it to pick a random permutation of the list of servers that determines the order in which the requests they introduced